-If you'd like to make sure there's color in your yard in the winter, plant a European mountain ash.
+If you'd like to make sure there's color in your yard in the winter, plant European mountain ash.
 The tree produces a plethora of red fruits in the summer that will remain even after the leaves drop in autumn and persist through winter.

 This member of the Rosaceae family is known as Sorbus aucuparia.
 Other well-known members of this family include roses, strawberries, the Prunus genus (which contains apricots, almonds, cherries, nectarines, peaches, and plums, among others), Cotoneaster spp., raspberries, and blackberries.

 Names that you may see applied to this tree include European rowan, mountain ash, rowan, and European mountain ash.

 Preferred USDA Cold Hardiness Zones

 Size and Shape

-This tree reaches a height of 20 to 40 feet with an 8 to 20 foot spread as it forms into an oval shape or round shape.
+This tree reaches a height of 20 to 40 feet with an 8 to 20 foot spread as it forms into an narrow, upright specimen with an oval or round shape.